ERAalex/project_Web_Site_Mobiles/README.md

 ### Manual

-To build this container run in the folder of the `docker-compose`-file:
+Docker containers: Django project + PostgreSQL + PgAdmin + Nginx To build this containers run in the folder of the `docker-compose`-file:

 1. `docker-compose build`
 2. `docker-compose run -d` this runs the containers detachted